 (Length x Width x 2) + up to 50% = Assembled Board Surface Area

-The selection of the solution caries as per specification is given by the equipment manufacturer.
+The selection of the solution is done as per the specifications given by the equipment manufacturer.
 The industry has established two different standard test solutions that are used worldwide:

 75 % v/v 2-propanol/DI water